VanDerLars/cruddiy-extended/README.md

 ## The differences between Cruddiy and Cruddiy-extended

-The original Cruddiy is a smart peace of software to generate little management web apps based on your database.
+The original Cruddiy is a smart piece of software to generate little management web apps based on your database.
 It lacks some features though, thats why I forked it and extended it a bit.

 What is different:
 * You have an GET, POST, PUT, DELETE endpoint for each database table